zenzarina/super-duper-phaseolus/README.md

 All analyses were conducted using QIIME2 v2025.4.

+The pipeline can be adapted for other hypervariable regions or primer sets.

 Sample-specific metadata were integrated from the first steps of the pipeline.

-Table structure is consistent across both datasets (Andes and Meso), enabling direct comparison of intermediate and final results.

 Final .tsv and .csv files include normalized abundances and collapsed taxonomic levels for each dataset.